Rainbow Lorikeet Parrots Information

-In wild, these birds breed in a hollow limb of a tall tree.
+Wild birds breed in the hollow limb of a tall tree.
 Both the male and female work together to create the nest.

-Captive, Rainbow lorikeet parrots breeding starts from November to April.
+In Captivity, Rainbow lorikeet parrots start breeds from November to April.
 They can breed twice in a season.
 They lay one to three eggs in a clutch.
-The female incubates the eggs for around 25 days and their babies are ready to leave the nest after about 7 weeks.
+Female incubates the eggs for around 25 days.

 A vertical nest box should be provided for 10 x 10 x 18 is recommended.
 The diameter of the entrance hole must be 2.5inches.
 Must be placed wood shaving in the breeding box.
 Sexual capability is achieved at 2 years old.

 These parrots are very active having a beautiful tail.
-They need plenty of exercise to maintain their physical health.
+They need many exercises to take care of their physical health.
 A lorikeet pet bird needs a large flight cage so they can climb and fly.
 The minimum cage size should be 4 feet long, 2 feet wide, and 3 feet tall.

 The cage should be hardy metal construction.
 The bar spacing of the cage should be half an inch.
 And the perch size 1-inch (square) or 3cm in diameter recommended.
 Be careful, don’t place the water bowls under perches.
 Must clean or wash the water and food bowls deeply in a week.

-The average lifespan of a pet rainbow lorikeet is 10 to 20years.
+A pet rainbow lorikeet has a lifespan of 10 to 20 years.
 If you have a bird, keep his environment clean.
 Provide a nutritional diet to keep him healthy.
 They may live up to 30 years.

 - These birds are susceptible to lorikeet paralysis syndrome, in this condition birds are unable to move their body, legs, wings, or head.
 They may also lose their ability to swallow or blink.